-With the weather turning warmer, we find ourselves drinking more iced tea, especially in the afternoons.
+During the summertime, we find ourselves drinking more iced tea, especially in the afternoons.
 Starting with this month and continuing through summer, the teas we select for our Tea Clubs are great for either hot or cold brewing.

-We discovered cold brewing last summer and it’s simplified how we make iced tea.
+We discovered cold brewing a couple of years ago, and it’s simplified how we make iced tea.
 Here are the very easy steps: